 If you’re looking for year round entertainment in Dartmouth, your first port of call should be the Flavel Arts Centre, which serves as a cinema, music venue, theatre and gallery.
 The Flavel’s packed programme includes Hollywood movies, live screenings of National Theatre and Royal Ballet performances, author talks, folk concerts and pantomimes and more – see what’s on at the Flavel here.

 We hope you’ve enjoyed our guide to what’s on in Dartmouth this year.
 Dartmouth’s programme is certainly one of the busiest in South Devon, but in addition to this, there are plenty of other exciting events around the region.
-Be sure to check our full article on what’s on in South Devon in 2020 to make sure your stay in the area is especially memorable.
-Why not time your break around one of these fantastic events?
-Take a look at our full range of around 400 holiday homes in South Devon now.
+Be sure to check our full article on what’s on in South Devon in 2021 to make sure your stay in the area is especially memorable – take a look at our portfolio of over 450 holiday homes in South Devon.